alixedi/land/apps/lituk.md

   items:
     - name: 9 Gager
       text: >-
-        ### Simple & well thought out

         There wouldn't be a simpler app than this for Life in UK tests.
 No signups required, no clutter of advertisements, no activation or personal information is asked.

         It has simple Q& A layout.
 Explanations to Answers particularly helped me learn more about the subject.

         God for users at any knowledge level.
-      stars: ★★★★★
+      stars: Simple & well thought out.   ★★★★★
     - name: EmlynC
       text: >-

-        It;s a well thout out app that gets straight to the point of earning about the UK and quizzing your knowledge.
+        It's a well thout out app that gets straight to the point of earning about the UK and quizzing your knowledge.

         I love that it keeps coming back to questions you got wrong so that you can learn from it.
       stars: Refreshingly straighforward ★★★★★
     - name: zeddab
-      text: >-

-        There are so many questions in this app that you'll go the exam with complete certainitythat you'll pass.
+      text: There are so many questions in this app that you'll go the exam with complete certainity that you'll pass.
       stars: I passed the test!  ★★★★★
     - name: user20382173
       text: |-